Skip to content

 Russian (significantly reduced post-2022 but still relevant for some markets).

 The translation has to be properly localised, not machine-translated.
-A Mandarin website that reads as machine-generated to Chinese visitors damages the brand's credibility immediately.
+A Mandarin website that reads as machine-generated to Chinese visitors damages the brand's credibility at once.

 Beyond language, cultural localisation matters.
-Date formats, currency display, regional content (the Chinese-language website might emphasise different aspects of the venue than the English-language site), and culturally appropriate imagery all factor in.
+Date formats, currency display, and culturally appropriate imagery all factor in.
+So does regional content; the Chinese-language site might emphasise different aspects of the venue than the English-language one.

-The investment in proper multilingual digital presence is significant: £25,000 to £100,000 for the translation and localisation work, plus ongoing maintenance.
-The return through increased international bookings typically pays back within 12 to 24 months.
+Proper multilingual digital presence is a significant investment: £25,000 to £100,000 for the translation and localisation work, plus ongoing maintenance.
+The return through extra international bookings typically pays back within 12 to 24 months.

 The website is the foundation of international marketing.